Gbakradze94/space-central/README.md

+# Space Central

+Space Central Limited, based in Tbilisi, specializes in a variety of customer services including online shopping platform called space shopping.

+## Business Goals
+Space Central aims to create a platform that's dependable, user-friendly, and accessible to anyone at any time and place.
+The application must handle millions of concurrent users without compromising service quality.

 ## Shopping Service
 To run the tests open the terminal in shopping-service folder and run: <br/>
 ``` ./gradlew test ``` <br/>